wethod/learning-center-source/content/alerts/index.md

 * The ProductionPlan on the first or last month of the Project lifespan is set to 0.
 This is a no sense, the project could start one month later or end one month earlier respectively.
 * There is a ProductionPlan before the project start or after the project end.

+You don't have this alert if the project is archived with probability 0 or its 'Job Order Category' has 'Time Based Progress' flag.

 ### Production Plan Correction

 A Project has this Alert if the 'correction' applied on the future ProductionPlan if greater than 10%.
 A 'correction' is the difference between what you planned for a past month and what the Production came to be.